yhoogstrate/dr-disco/README.md

 ### Usage

+The method is explicitly developed to analyse one single-sample at the time, but can easily be run using linux parallel to scale up.

 A `dr-disco` pipeline typically consists of the following steps:

 1. *Run STAR* in fusion mode to obtain the Chimeric sam file - By the time of writing we used STAR 2.4.2